 With a bachelor’s degree in community studies, a master’s in media studies, and working in IT tech support for UC Berkeley, Sean McMahon noticed an ad for a graduate cyber program that could be completed online.
 It looked intriguing.
 The cybersecurity job market is booming and the thought of a cybersecurity career piqued his interest, so he thought, “Why not get more information and see where this goes?”

-What made you choose the MCI-developed Cybersecurity Risk Management Graduate Program over other programs?
+What made you choose the Mission Critical Institute-developed Cybersecurity Risk Management Graduate Program over other programs?

 I really liked the ability to become cyber job-ready by learning the NIST Risk Management Framework in the first 40 weeks, on the way to earning an MBA.
 I could also attend remotely via online classes, in the evening, so I didn’t have to relocate or quit my job to attend school.
 That was a big plus.
 Now, I’m on track to finish my MBA in 2018.